wufwuf-app/KingKadi/README.md

 # Introduction
-Kadi is a Kenyan card game that can be played with 2-5 players using a standard 54-card deck.
+Kadi is a card game that can be played with 2-5 players using a standard 54-card deck.
 The game is fast-paced and simple to learn.

 # Objective
 The goal of Kadi is to be the first player to play all the winning cards in a single move.